microsoft/ADBench/docs/Docker.md

 You may find more information here: https://docs.docker.com/engine/reference/run/

-## Adding dependencies to docker
+## Adding dependencies

-If you need additional dependencies to be installed, you should add docker build steps before `COPY` stage, e.g.:
+If you need additional dependencies to be installed into the docker image, you should add docker build steps to the `/Dockerfile` before the `COPY` stage, e.g.:
 ```
 # other build steps